OpenIPC/openipc.github.io/content/about.md

 **We would be grateful for the feedback and suggestions**

-Igor Zalatov - project owner and development coordinator
+Igor Zalatov - project founder and development coordinator

-Dmitry Ilyin, Maxim Chertov, Sergey Sharshunov - main participants and co-owners of the project
+Dmitry Ilyin, Maxim Chertov, Sergey Sharshunov - main participants and co-founders of the project

 ----